Harshit-Github16/reusable-ui-components/README.md

 ## Requirements
 - React 17+
-- Tailwind CSS (should be set up in your project)
+- Tailwind CSS (must be set up and configured in your consuming project)

 ## Note
 Make sure your project has Tailwind CSS configured.
 The components use Tailwind classes, so you need to have Tailwind CSS set up in your project.